CryptoLions/EOS-Jungle-Testnet/README.md

 # Welcome to the Jungle3 Testnet
 EOS public test network: Jungle3
-Based on: DAWN-2018-03-30-ALPHA
+Based on: dawn-v3.0.0 release
 by: <a target="_blank" href="http://CryptoLions.io">CryptoLions.io</a>

-Check the Nodes status in <a target="_blank" href="http://jungle.cryptolions.io:9898/monitor3/">Network Monitor</a>
+Check the Nodes status in <a target="_blank" href="http://jungle.cryptolions.io:9898/monitor/">Network Monitor</a>

 To participate as block producer please contact us in <a target="_blank" href="https://t.me/jungletestnet">telegram channel</a>